Information for Primary Teacher Training Applicants

 Our aim is to find out as much as we can about your attributes, skills, knowledge and understanding in order to shape training opportunities for you, should you be offered a place on the programme.

-Your responses to these tasks and activities will be considered alongside all the other evidence to assess your suitability for the Primary PGCE programme.
+Your responses to these tasks and activities will be considered alongside all the other evidence to assess your suitability for the PGCE Primary course.

-During the individual interview you will be given the chance to talk with a tutor about the programme and any other issues that are relevant.
+During the individual interview you will be given the chance to talk with a tutor about the course and any other issues that are relevant.